 \section{Introduction}

-A theory of physics should be grounded in experiments: we formulate a \emph{hypothesis}, we do measurements on a prepared \emph{system} by performing a certain \emph{experiment} on it and we compare the two to see if our experiment falsifies our hypothesis.
-Somehow, these three concepts should correspond (not necessarily bijectively) to the mathematical concepts of respectively \emph{proposition}, \emph{state} and \emph{observable}.
+A theory of physics should be grounded in experiments: we formulate a \emph{hypothesis}, we perform measurements on a prepared \emph{system} by carrying out a certain \emph{experiment} on it, and we compare the two to see if our experiment falsifies our hypothesis.
+Somehow, these three concepts should correspond (not necessarily bijectively) to the mathematical concepts of \emph{proposition}, \emph{state} and \emph{observable}, respectively.
 A theory of physics should specify which systems, experiments and hypotheses we deal with.

-Starting from a naive investigation into the nature of experiments on a physical system one can argue that, regardless of what the theory is, observables should pair non-degenerately with states.
+Starting from a naive investigation into the nature of experiments on a physical system, one can argue that, regardless of what the theory is, observables should pair non-degenerately with states.
 One can argue that the observables naturally embed in a C*-algebra on which the states act as linear functionals.
 The crucial difference between classical and quantum mechanics is found in the Heisenberg uncertainty relation, which entails that the quantum algebra should be a non-commutative one.

-Theorems by Gelfand and Naimark allow one to construct a geometry, a so called phase space, underlying the states: a compact Hausdorff space in the case of quantum mechanics and a Hilbert space for quantum mechanics, given by the GNS-construction.
-For this reason, it might be useful to think of classical mechanics taking place internally in some category of topological spaces, while some category of inner product spaces is rather the domain of quantum mechanics.
-I mean that in the sense that the categorical structures at hand in both categories (e.g. objects, morphisms, (co)limits, monoidally closed structure) have similar physical interpretations.
+Theorems by Gelfand and Naimark allow one to construct a geometry, a so-called phase space, underlying the states: a compact Hausdorff space in the case of classical mechanics and a Hilbert space for quantum mechanics, given by the GNS-construction.
+For this reason, it might be useful to think of classical mechanics taking place internally in some category of topological spaces, whereas some category of inner product spaces is the domain of quantum mechanics.
+I mean this in the sense that the categorical structures at hand in both categories (e.g. objects, morphisms, (co)limits, monoidally closed structure) have similar physical interpretations.